brianna-mitri/credit-risk-classification/README.md

 ## Recommendation
 Model 2 is recommended as it accounts for the uneven portion of healthy versus high risk loans.
 Therefore, it better predicts high risk loans and identified ~100% of all high risk loans--7% more than Model 1.
 Model 2 even slightly performs better than Model 1 for predicting healthy loans.

-Furthermore, precision is the most important score here.
-Identifying high risk loans is more relevant than making sure healthy loans don't get miscategorized.
+Furthermore, recall is the most important score here.
+Identifying, all high risk loans is more relevant than making sure healthy loans don't get miscategorized.
 It will just allow further investigation into those potentially risky loans; plus, Model 2 minimizes that miscategorization of healthy loans.